 Corporate tax rates are at 21% down from 35%.
 For multinational companies, the territorial system applies where only domestic profits are taxed.

 Impact on Real Estate

-Clearly, the new tax bill with its perceived advantages and disadvantages will affect all Americans.
+The new tax bill will affect all Americans with its perceived advantages and disadvantages.
 Its real impact on the real estate industry is too early to predict.
-For now, people are putting off decisions to buy/sell or apply for a mortgage given the uncertainty.
+For now, people are putting off decisions to buy/sell or apply for a mortgage, given the uncertainty.